chipsalliance/Caliptra/doc/Caliptra.md

 Refer to [Error Reporting and Handling](#error-reporting-and-handling) for details regarding Caliptra and SoC firmware load and verification error handling.

-*Figure 4: Boot Media Independent Boot Flow*
+*Figure 4: Boot Media Dependent Boot Flow*

 ![](./images/BMD_Boot_flow.jpeg)

-The Boot Media Independent profile is less intrusive to integrations, but extends the TCB for Caliptra to include SoC ROM.
+The Boot Media Dependent profile is less intrusive to integrations, but extends the TCB for Caliptra to include SoC ROM.
 The verification of measurement mechanism integration includes:

 	1. The SoC design that executes SoC power-on reset logic.
 	2. SoC ROM, SoC boot controller
 	3. Caliptra IP, Caliptra ROM, and Caliptra Firmware.
 	4. SoC first mutable code.

-The trusted computing base for the SoC is larger in Boot Media Independent, but simplifies integration while preserving many of the Caliptra security guarantees.
+The trusted computing base for the SoC is larger in Boot Media Dependent, but simplifies integration while preserving many of the Caliptra security guarantees.

 ## Caliptra Security Subsystem